JMelon/TestStoreApi/README.md

 # E-commerce System (Test Store API)

-A microservices-based e-commerce system with separate APIs for storefront, management, and data access layers.
+A microservices-based e-commerce system with separate REST APIs for storefront, management, and data access layers.
 This is purely for testing purposes only!

 ## System Architecture
-The system consists of three main APIs and a PostgreSQL database.
+The system consists of three main REST APIs, a SOAP service, and a PostgreSQL database.

 ```mermaid
 graph TD